October 2021 Newsletter <---Click to Open

 Hands washed/ sanitized before and after eating

-Sit well apart while eating; no shared food
+Sit 3 feet apart while eating; no shared food

 Students play outside as much as possible; play limited to classroom groups at scheduled times